Simon Lüchinger

-Simon Lüchinger (born 28 November 2002) is a Liechtenstein footballer who plays as a midfielder for FC Vaduz and the Liechtenstein national team.
+Simon Lüchinger (born 28 November 2002) is a Liechtensteiner footballer who plays as a midfielder for Austrian 2.
+Liga club Schwarz-Weiß Bregenz and the Liechtenstein national team.

 Club career

 Lüchinger signed his first professional contract with Vaduz on 16 December 2021.

 On 11 June 2022, Lüchinger was loaned to Eschen/Mauren.
 The loan was terminated early on 6 September 2022.

+On 31 January 2025, his contract with Vaduz was mutually terminated.

+On 30 April 2025, it was announced that Lüchinger would join Schwarz-Weiß Bregenz at the beginning of the 2025/26 season, signing a 2-year contract.
+He made his league debut for the club on 2 August 2025, in a 1–1 draw against SK Rapid II.

 International career

 Lüchinger has served as the captain of Liechtenstein's under-21 national team.
 He was first named the captain of the team at the age of 17 by then-head coach Martin Stocklasa, becoming the youngest player to captain the under-21 team in Liechtenstein's history.
 He made his under-21 debut on 6 June 2019 in a 1–0 win over Azerbaijan.

 Lüchinger made his international senior debut for Liechtenstein on 7 June 2021 in a friendly match against Faroe Islands.